cptntotoro/java-shareit/README.md

 # ShareIt - a microservice application for item renting
-(Java, Spring Boot, Spring JPA, PostgreSQL, REST API, Docker, Mockito, JUnit, MapStruct, Lombok)
+Java, Spring Boot, Spring JPA, PostgreSQL, REST API, Docker, Mockito, JUnit, MapStruct, Lombok

 ## About

-The application consists of three microservices: Gateway for request validation, Server for business logic and a database.
-Each microservice runs in its own Docker container.
+The application consists of three microservices: Gateway for request validation, Server for business logic and a database. <br> Each microservice runs in its own Docker container.

 Key features:
 - User management